What is Branding?

 Branding Your Business

 Overall, creating a brand identity that lasts can be tricky.
 There is no set formula.
-Every company is different and has a different idea of what their audience needs.
+Every company is different and has a different idea of what its audience needs.
 Yet, following the advice of these few tips will serve as a guideline so you work towards defining just who your company is—first to yourself and then to the world.